Centennial-Informatics-Tournament/CINT.github.io/README.md

-# hocoint.github.io
+# hocohacks

-website for CINT, a competitve programming event hosted by centennial high schools pyoneers club
+Website for hocohacks 2020 virtual